nginxinc/nginx-gateway-fabric/docs/proposals/client-settings.md

 Some additional rules:

-- This Condition should be added when the affected object starts or stops being affected by a `ClientSettingsPolicy`.
+- This Condition should be added when the affected object starts being affected by a `ClientSettingsPolicy`.
 - If an object is affected by multiple `ClientSettingsPolicy`, only one Condition should exist.
 - When the last `ClientSettingsPolicy` affecting that object is removed, the Condition should be removed.
 - The Observed Generation is the generation of the affected object, not the generation of the `ClientSettingsPolicy`.